 Summer Legal Internship Program:

 One of the major goals of the Bureau of Competition’s legal internship program is to provide law students with meaningful work experience in the field of antitrust enforcement.
 The legal internship program gives law students the opportunity to work closely with attorneys, economists, and other investigative staff on actual law enforcement investigations and federal court litigations.
 Interns can expect to learn the fundamentals of antitrust law through substantive assignments on a wide range of issues.
 The Bureau also offers a comprehensive training program, which includes case studies and brown bag lunches throughout the summer, as well as opportunities to develop strong professional relationships with attorneys and economists.
-Internships are unpaid volunteer positions based in Washington, D.C.
-Interns may be assigned to one of the following divisions: Healthcare, Anticompetitive Practices, Mergers I, Mergers II, Mergers III, or Mergers IV.
+Interns may be assigned to one of the following divisions: Anticompetitive Practices, Health Care, Technology Enforcement Division, Mergers I, Mergers II, Mergers III, or Mergers IV.

 Candidates interested in a 2L summer position must apply through USA Jobs.
 The USA Jobs posting should be out in June.

 Candidates interested in a 1L summer position must apply through USA Jobs.
 The USA Jobs posting came out in mid-January 2022.
 We are accepting the first 200 applications.
 View the job posting and apply at https://www.usajobs.gov/GetJob/ViewDetails/630750200.